ustcjinggg/ProxyProbingDecoder/README.md

 ## Data
 Before you try this code, please download CUB dataset and change the datadir in yaml.

-Your datadir should look like this:
+Your datadir in CUB_200_2011 should include images, list, DinoFeat2 and DinoCAM2.
-CUB_200_2011
-  --images
-  --DinoFeat2
-  --DinoCAM2
-  --list

 We use fixed Dino-S model to provide features and pseudo labels in DinoFeat2 and DinoCAM2.
 You can download from: